 Normally this bow comes with a reasonable quality stringer, which if you don’t already own one is enough to get you started with the bow.

-From the largest US archery manufacturer comes a great beginner bow available for juniors (PSE Jr Razorback) but only up-to 35 lbs draw for adults, that draw weight should be fine whilst you are learning, but if you want to go higher you'll be stuck with the Razorback.
+From the largest US archery manufacturer comes a great beginner bow available for juniors (PSE Jr Razorback) but only up-to 35 lbs draw for adults, that draw weight should be fine whilst you are learning, but if you want to go higher you’ll be stuck with the Razorback.
 Another downside to this bow (for some) may be the white limbs with the PSE logo making it look like a target shooters bow.
 The Saber has the advantage here with its dual skin choices.
+More in our full review.

 The Jaguar is in the same Martin range as the Saber, yet the riser is lighter and slightly differently designed but has the same metal and a thermal grip, being lighter than the Saber is a plus point when you are starting out as your muscles will tire more quickly from a heavier bow.
 However this again is only available for right handed shooters, the supplied arrow rest is also a little on the flimsy side and the assembly and disassembly is the same as the Saber.
 The other advantage of the Jaguar over the Saber other than weight, is that the Jaguar can accept ILF limbs should you wish to upgrade.
+In-depth on the Jaguar here.

 A decent quality traditional wooden takedown barebow.
 The Courage comes in a range of draw weights, is light, nice to look at and is supplied with a 3 year limited manufacturer warranty and a furry ‘rug’ style stick on arrow rest.
 All the necessary fitment points for quiver/sight, stabilizer and arrow rest are pre-installed on the latest iteration of this bow.
 As a beginner though, you may want to look at something with a longer AMO length for an easier experience as this one only comes in at 60”.
+Our lowdown on the courage is here.

 Martin Archery have been in the business of making archery equipment since 1951, you don’t survive over 60 years through thick and thin in business without knowing a thing or two about what you are doing.
 Martin have a wide range of bows from compound (their premier product), to take-down and traditional bows and also supply a wide range of archery accessories.
 Martin also has a modern, easy to navigate corporate website containing a lot of information on their products a thing which nowadays always makes me feel comfortable with any company as your website is your storefront in the global economy of today.